Thomas Built Buses: Foundation

-In the summer of 1916, Thomas Car Works was founded; with a $6,000 loan ($ in 2018), Thomas acquired the equipment of Southern Car Works at auction, opening an assembly facility in a former ice manufacturing plant in High Point.
+In the summer of 1916, Thomas Car Works was founded; with a $6,000 loan ($ in 2018), Thomas acquired the equipment of Southern Car Works at an auction, opening an assembly facility in a former ice manufacturing plant in High Point.
 During 1917, the company renovated 9 streetcars for the United States Navy in Mobile, Alabama, and for the city of Montgomery, Alabama.

-1918 marked several milestones for the company, as Thomas Car Works began production of brand-new streetcars; 25 were produced.
+1918 marked several milestones for the company, as Thomas Car Works began the production of brand-new streetcars; 25 were produced.
 All-steel bodies were produced by the company for the first time, quickly overtaking wooden designs.
-At the end of 1918, the company began construction on larger factory, a 30-acre facility outside of High Point allowing for both construction and repair of streetcars.
+At the end of 1918, the company began the construction on a larger factory, a 30-acre facility outside of High Point allowing for both construction and repair of streetcars.

 1920s

 While best known from their use in New Orleans, Perley Thomas streetcars produced during the 1920s would also be utilized by communities across the United States, including Charlotte, NC; Chicago, IL; Detroit, MI; Miami, FL; Mobile, AL; New York City; Philadelphia, PA; Washington, DC, and exported as well, with Havana, Cuba as a user.

 In total, Thomas Car Works produced approximately 400 streetcars from 1918 to 1930; at its peak, the company was the fourth-largest manufacturer of streetcars in the United States.